isellsoap/forms.css/README.md

 * This is a work in progress.
 * I’ll try to extend the browser support.
 Yes, IE 8, I’m looking at you!
 * I completely go along with the makers of [normalize.css](http://necolas.github.com/normalize.css/) when they say about their project that it *“is not intended to be a mysterious ‘black box’ that is included in a project and then ignored.
-It should be used as a customisable starting point on any project”*.
-This applies also to forms.css.
+It should be used as a customisable starting point on any project.”* This applies also to forms.css.
 * Elements like `input[type='file']` and `input[type='range']` are just to hard to manage or not manageable at all.
 I left those out.
 * CSS documentation will be enhanced step by step.
 * Confused about all the files in the folder?
 In order to run the demo you just need two things: the `demo.html` file and the `assets` folder.
 You can remove anything else.